 Evidence, all about the evidence

+I know, I’m beating a drum about evidence, but that’s the foundation of scientific ideas.
 Let’s be clear, gathering evidence that supports any scientific idea isn’t easy.
-And this evidence isn’t derived from a Google search, with no critical analysis of the quality.
+And this evidence isn’t derived from a Google search, with no critical analysis of the quality of said evidence.
 A scientific consensus is formed by experts, who are substantially more knowledgeable than most of us in the field being discussed.

 Let’s take vaccines as an example.
 To understand just a part of the science of vaccinations requires research into the fields of immunology, virology, epidemiology, infectious diseases, physiology, and possibly dozens of other areas of the biomedical sciences.
 It is simply impossible for one person to be an expert across all of those fields.